A Technical Introducition to MathML Core for Writing Mathematics on the Web

 <mn>

 A numeric literal.
-It doesn't matter if the contents is written in decimal, hexadecimal, binary, Japanese numerals, Roman numerals, plain English or some other representation, as long as said representation matches a numeral system.
+It doesn't matter if the contents is written in decimal, hexadecimal, binary, Japanese numerals, Roman numerals, plain English or some other representation, as long as said representation matches a value in a numeral system.

 Content: Normal text.
 Generally however, this element should contain a nonnegative rational number in positional notation.
 Base 10 should also generally be used unless another base is more appropriate in context.